 Lack of expertise shows when the content contains obvious errors or shallow information.
 Readers quickly recognize when writers do not truly understand topics deeply enough.
 Demonstrating real knowledge builds authority that converts readers into paying loyal customers.

 No original perspective makes your content indistinguishable from the hundreds of competitors’ writing.
 You repeat common knowledge that everyone already knows without adding unique, valuable insights.
-Original angles and experiences make content memorable and worth sharing widely.
+Original angles and experiences make content for small businesses memorable and worth sharing widely.

 Unprofessional presentation damages credibility through poor grammar, spelling errors, or ugly formatting.
 Readers judge content quality based on presentation before even reading words.
 Professional polish signals that you care about details and deliver quality.